Frequently Asked Questions

 - Local churches, community groups, Rotary clubs, etc.

-Q: How do I apply for a CVM Travel Fellowship?
+Q: How do I apply for a CVM International Program Travel Award?

-A: CVM Travel fellowships are awarded each year based on availability of funds provided through the office of the Associate Dean of Academic Affairs.
-The deadline for submission of proposals is November 2nd and award decisions are made before the Thanksgiving break.
-There is only one submission/review/award per year.
-Students who have taken or are registered in VMC991W, and who are proposing to participate in VIP programs receive preference.
-Regional coordinators must have already been notified and be familiar with your plans.
-The relevance of your proposed experience to your stated career goals is also given preference during the review process.
-All proposals will be reviewed by a panel of members of the International Advisory Council.
+A: CVM International Program Travel Awards are given each year based on availability of funds provided through the office of the Associate Dean of Academic Affairs.
+There are two opportunities to submit applications for the funds.
+The deadline for submission of proposals is in November and March each year.
+The relevance of your proposed experience to your stated career goals is given preference during the review process.
+All proposals will be reviewed by a panel of members of the Ad-Hoc International Advisory Council.

-Q. Where can I get the application form for a CVM Travel Fellowship?
+Q. Where can I get the application form for a CVM International Program Travel Award

-Q: Can I apply for summer financial aid if I am taking International Veterinary Field Studies VMC 999?
+Q: Can I apply for summer financial aid if I am taking the elective International Veterinary Field Studies VMC 999?

 A: Yes.
-Most students opt to register in the fall to avoid extra tuition, but if you are eligible for summer financial aid it can be advantageous to register in the summer.
+Most students opt to register in the fall to avoid paying summer tuition, but if you are eligible for summer financial aid it may be advantageous to register in the summer.
+Please check with Johanna Donovan for more information.

-Q: Can family or friends come with me on a VIP trip?
+Q: Can family or friends come with me on a faculty coordinated international trip?

 A: It is possible, but only if there are spaces available on the trip and approval is given by the project coordinating faculty member.
 NCSU DVM students have first priority for these trips, followed by DVM students from other schools.
 If approval is given, spouses or family may participate and are expected to follow all of the same rules as the veterinary students.